Peter Gabriel (1977 album): Release

-The planned release date for Peter Gabriel was 7 February 1977, although Music Week announced in the 5 February 1977 edition of its publication that the album would be released on Atlantic Records that same week in North America and 18 February 1977 on Charisma Records in the rest of the world.
+The planned release date for Peter Gabriel was 7 February 1977; Music Week later announced that it would be released by Atlantic Records during the week of 5 February 1977 in North America and 18 February 1977 by Charisma Records throughout the rest of the world.
 Peter Gabriel was ultimately released later that month on Charisma Records in Europe and Atco Records in North America.
-Billboard listed the album as a "national breakout" based on station playlists through 17 February 1977 that factor in add-ons, airplay, and requests on a regional and national level.
+Billboard listed the album as a "national breakout" based on station playlists that factor in regional and national adds to radio stations, airplay, and requests.
 Peter Gabriel reached No. 7 in the UK and No. 38 in the US.
-"Solsbury Hill" was released as the album's first single became a Top 20 hit in the UK and reached No. 68 on the Billboard Hot 100.
+"Solsbury Hill", the first single, became a Top 20 hit in the UK and reached No. 68 on the Billboard Hot 100.
 The second single, "Modern Love", did not chart.

 After Peter Gabriels release, Gabriel assembled a touring band, consisting of Fripp (occasionally using the pseudonym "Dusty Rhodes", and sometimes performing from offstage) and Hunter on guitar, Levin on bass, Fast on synthesisers, Schwartzberg on drums, Phil Aaberg on keyboards and Jimmy Maelen on percussion.
 The first leg of his debut solo tour, entitled "Expect the Unexpected", started on 5 March 1977 in the United States and continued until April.
 The UK portion of the tour concluded on 30 April.
-A second leg assembled a different band, which included Sid McGinnis on guitar, Levin on bass, Jerry Marotta on drums and Bayeté (Todd Cochran) on keyboards.
-The "Sightings in the Test Area During Autumn" leg began on 30 August and saw the band play throughout England and Europe before concluding on 1 November 1977.
+In July, NME announced that Gabriel would playing 15 concerts in Europe during the months of September and October.
+This leg of the tour consisted of a different band that included Sid McGinnis on guitar, Levin on bass, Jerry Marotta on drums and Bayeté (Todd Cochran) on keyboards.